jsa2/aadClientCredentialsDoc/readme.md

   ![img](img/userassign.png)

-- [ ] Use Certificate Credentials in clients based on client credential flow calling the API
+- [ ] Use Certificate Credentials in API consumers based on client credential flow
-- [ ] Separate different consumers of the service to differentApp Registrations
+- [ ] Separate different consumers of the service to different App Registrations
-  - In other words do not create multiple secrets under single app to segregate consumers from each other, instead use separate App Registrations
+  - In other words do not create multiple secrets under single App Registrations to segregate consumers from each other, instead use separate App Registrations
 - [ ] Remove client secret in the API's servicing only consumers based on client credentials
 - [ ] On the party validating the claims ensure at least that **appid** and audience value is always checked
 - [ ] On the party validating the claims ensure that value **appidacr** is 2 (this applies when all the consumers of the api use managed identity, or client credentials with certificate)